AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ### `--scope`

-Scope for configuration, if not specified, then &apos;default&apos; scope will be used
+Scope for configuration, if not specified, then 'default' scope will be used

 -  Default: `default`
 -  Accepts a value